thinktecture/relayserver/Documentation/en/relayserver.md

   * The RelayServer now warns when the `SharedSecret` setting is missing and uses a random value to be able to work at all, if it is not configured for Multi-Server operation.
   * The EF model was extended with more accurate information and new indices.
+  * If an On-Premises target sets an invalid value for the expires header, there won't be an error anymopre.

 ## Version 2.2.1